sudeepbm/snap-to-flatpak/README.md

 After this confirm to execute the script by typing `Y` or `y` or `YES` or `yes`.
 If you want to terminate the execution of the script at this stage, type `N` or `n` or `NO` or `no`.

-Note : Please execute this script as a sudo user.
+Note : Please make sure to execute this script as a sudo user.

 ## Working of the script